 Empowering Female Entrepreneurs: Overcoming Climate Change Challenges

 Climate change is an urgent global challenge that demands immediate action.
 Its impact is felt across various aspects of our lives, from extreme weather events to the depletion of biodiversity and rising sea levels.
-However, it is crucial to recognize that certain groups, such as female entrepreneurs, face distinct obstacles in the face of climate change.
-This article explores the challenges faced by female entrepreneurs and highlights the innovative solutions they are bringing forth to combat climate change.

 Women business owners encounter numerous obstacles that hinder their ability to contribute effectively to climate change mitigation.
 These challenges are often rooted in societal norms that restrict their access to resources and opportunities, along with gender-based discrimination.
 Limited access to funding and networks, as well as difficulties in connecting with marketplaces, pose significant hurdles for women entrepreneurs.
 Additionally, balancing caregiving responsibilities with business obligations can further limit their investment of time and money into their ventures.